Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 Wait, did we hit the sound?

-No sound again.
+No sound again?

-Uh, yeah, let's hit the we'll hit the super chats after this.
+We'll hit the super chats after this.

 But I'll read her caption real quick.